maticnetwork/ethstats-backend/README.md

 - frontend.addr: Address of the ethstats frontend to proxy the data.

 - frontend.secret: Secret to be used in the ethstats proxy.

+- save-block-txs: Whether block transactions should be written to database.